Tips and Tricks¶

 PYTHONPATHenvironment variable, eg:

-The Python version must match the one that Blender comes with.
+The Python (major, minor) version must match the one that Blender comes with.
+Therefor can’t use Python 3.6 with Blender built to use Python 3.7.

 Copy or link the extensions into Blender’s Python sub-directory so Blender can access them, you could also copy the entire Python installation into Blenders sub-directory, replacing the one Blender comes with.
 This works as long as the Python versions match and the paths are created in the same relative locations.
 Doing this has the advantage that you can redistribute this bundle to others with Blender including any extensions you rely on.